Quick Start

 // 1.
 Check if app restart is necessary

 // SDK depends on launching the game from TapTap.
-If user runs the game executable directly, this function returns true
+If the user runs the game executable directly, this function returns true

 if (TapSDK_RestartAppIfNecessary(clientID)) {